day8/re-frame/docs/api-intro.md

   - register them via `reg-global-interceptors`
   - rarely, remove them via `clear-global-interceptor`

+When errors arise:

+  - Catch them from events and interceptors via `reg-event-error-handler`

 ## More Rarely Used Part

 Testing or dev-time related utilities: